 At Jungle Culture, our motto is that shaving doesn’t need to be wasteful and it doesn’t need to be boring either!
 We want to inspire everyone to switch to a more luxurious, invigorating and totally sustainable way of blitzing any unwanted hair.

-Our eco-shop is brimming with unisex plastic-free razors and shaving soap bars for women and men.
+Our eco-shop is brimming with unisex plastic-free razors and zero waste shaving soap.
 But, we know that getting to grips with how to use shaving soap can be just as confusing as learning how to use a safety razor can be daunting.

 So now, we’re going to run over all the basics of sustainable shaving and answer the questions that our team hears the most.

 - What's the difference between shaving soap and shaving foam?

 - How to use shaving soap

 - How long does shaving soap last?

 Let’s find you the best shaving soap barand incite you to try a plastic-free razor today!